 Meetings & Events

-Due to the Corona pandemic, and the closure of our regular (Swords Into Plowshares Peace Center) meeting location, the Saturday, January 16th, Veterans For Peace Chapter 74 meeting will be by Zoom teleconference only starting this month.
+Due to the Corona pandemic, and the temporary closure of our regular (Swords Into Plowshares Peace Center) meeting location, the Saturday, March 20th, Veterans For Peace Chapter 74 meeting will be by Zoom teleconference only.
 There will be no face-to-face meeting.
-To participate, a few minutes before 2pm, January 16th, click on… https://us02web.zoom.us/j/89741129850?pwd=aVN2QlF4VmZ6eFA5MXVTdWNwN05hUT09.
-The meeting agenda is the first item in the January Newsletter (see below).
+To participate, a few minutes before 2pm, March 20th, click on… https://us02web.zoom.us/j/89741129850?pwd=aVN2QlF4VmZ6eFA5MXVTdWNwN05hUT09.
+The meeting agenda is the first item in the March (when published) Newsletter.
 Anyone can participate in this meeting, or any other VFP Chapter 74 event, be they veteran or not